5. Contracts

 Deploy the Contract Router

 2. Now we need to edit the contract.yaml file to reflect the proper project id.
 Go to ./router/.
 From here, we need to modify contract.yaml to reflect the proper project name and unique service name.
-We need to find and replace two values in the contract.yaml file.
+We need to find and replace two values in the .yaml file.
 We will replace two values.

 Default ValueNew Value